Menu

 Future Schools NI

-The Future Schools Project aims to support school communities who wish to explore sustainable solutions to primary school provision in their area.
+The Future Schools Project aims to support school communities who wish to explore sustainable solutions to primary and post-primary school provision in their area.

 “The education system has a diversity of school types, each with its own distinctive ethos and values.
 However it is not sustainable."